twoqubed/recipes/goulash.md

 1. Saute the ground beef.
 2. And onion and saute until tender.
 3. A water, tomato sauce, Rotel tomatoes, garlic, seasonings, and sauces.
 Stir well.
 Place lid on pot and simmer for 20-25 minutes.
 4. Add the _uncooked_ macaroni, stir well, and return the lid to the pot.
 Let simmer for 20 minutes.
-Turn off hear, remove may leaf, and allow to sit for 30 mintues before serving.
+Turn off hear, remove bay leaf, and allow to sit for 30 mintues before serving.